 For those interested day two can be a big day.
 Day two includes running the big continues class IV+ rafting section again and then continuing further downstream through the third and final stretch of river.
 There is a morning option for a six mile mountain bike ride or trail run along a rolling track through pine forests, past old west ruins, and with views down into the canyon.
 For those who don’t want to ride there is an option for a short (but bumpy) drive.

-There is an afternoon option to inflatable kayak on the more moderate third section of the river.
+On day 2 (or 3) there is an afternoon option to inflatable kayak on the more moderate third section of the river.
 Navigating your own inflatable kayak is a unique and very exciting way to experience the river and they add a whole new dimension and sense of adventure to the river.
 You are free to explore in a small and maneuverable craft, to feel the rapids up close and personal, and ultimately to test your new river running skills.
 Except for the rafting portions all the multi-sport activities are optional and you can pick and choose.

 The Upper Klamath is one of our original ‘backyard’ rivers, and one we know like an old friend.
-Join us for two days of big whitewater, lots of activity options, a beautiful canyon, and a unique and very comfortable night at our safari style backcountry base camp.
+Join us for two or three days of big whitewater, lots of activity options, a beautiful canyon, and a unique and very comfortable night at our safari style backcountry base camp.
 It’s a quick, active, and comfortable wilderness escape – away from wifi, cell phone chatter, and hectic daily schedules.

 Please Note: This trip can be very active or more relaxed – it’s up to you!
 It is perfect for experienced and first time paddlers (and for those who find regular camping not to be their cup of tea).
 However all guests need to be in reasonable physical condition for the whitewater rafting section and for a short but steep 150 yard hike on day two.
 If you have any questions or concerns please give us a call or an email.